Kavin-crew/crash-course-fullstack-react/README.md

-<i>currently the supabase database is paused, due to Inactive of data, but can be unpaused anytime.</i>
+<p>currently the supabase database is paused, due to Inactive of data, but can be unpaused anytime.</p>

 # Crash course for simple fullstack application
 <ul>